ONSdigital/sdx-seft-publisher-service/README.md

 The service accesses files in an FTP server then sends them on to a given endpoint.

 ## Installation
-Carry out the following inside a python virtual Environment
+Carry out the following inside a python virtual Environment from the respository

-To inside requirements.txt, including the sdx-common library pulled from github:
+To install the dependencies in requirements.txt, including the sdx-common library pulled from github:

     $ make build